Commercial Case Results:

 Teenager ejected from SUV in a rollover accident suffering a Traumatic Brain Injury.
 Case settled before suit with a structured payout in excess of $4 million dollars”.

-Woman killed by teenage drunken driver at an intersection.
+Woman killed by a teenage drunken driver at an intersection.
 After exhausting all available funds from driver’s insurance policy and the policy covering the Decedent providing for Underinsured Motorist Coverage, suit was brought against the Event Sponsor that served alcohol to the underage teenager who caused the accident.
 The total amount recovered was $1 million.

 Product Liability Claim against a glass company for manufacturing a defective coffee mug that shattered and injured the hand of a surgeon.
 Case settled after suit for $202,500.